sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/networking-exercises.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

 ```

+Note that the Pi has two physical interfaces;  wired ethernet (eth0)  and wireless (wlan0).

-eth0 is the wired Ethernet interface which has a MAC address (ether b8:27:eb:5b:24:76) and an IP v4 address (inet 192.168.10.102)
+`eth0` is the wired Ethernet interface which has a MAC address (ether `b8:27:eb:5b:24:76`) and an IP v4 address (inet `192.168.10.102`)

-wlan0 is the wireless interface (currently connected to eduroam) which has a MAC address (ether c8:d5:fe:00:ae:60) and an IP v4 address (inet 10.79.130.227)
+`wlan0` is the wireless interface (currently connected to eduroam) which has a MAC address (ether `c8:d5:fe:00:ae:60`) and an IP v4 address (inet `10.79.130.227`)

 the lo interface is an internal `loopback` interface which always talks only to the local kernel.
-It has the address of `localhost` 127.0.0.1.
+It has the address of `localhost` corresponding to `127.0.0.1`.

-The pi has connections to two external networks : the local LAN which has an address range from 192.168.10.1 to 92.168.10.255
+The pi has connections to two external networks : the local LAN which has an address range from `192.168.10.1` to `92.168.10.255`
 and the wireless LAN which has a local address `10.79.130.227` and a gateway address `10.79.128.1`

 We can look at the routing table on the raspberry pi using `ip route` or `route -n` which give us slightly different information.